 He did so well that he could send money for the relief of Boston after Parliament closed the port after the Boston Tea Party.

 But then he found himself no longer among Connecticut’s elite, and the reality horrified him.

 Beadle was born in London in 1730.
 He had come to Fairfield, Conn., and married into a well-established family.
 His wife Lydia and he moved to Wethersfield in 1773.
 By 1780, they had a son and three daughters.

 In 1776, with the Revolution under way, the Continental Congress declared that Continental currency would be its official paper money.
 It enjoined businesses from inflating prices, and ordered that Continental currency be accepted at face value.

 Within five years, the Congress would print so much of the money to pay for the costs of the war that it would had to devalue it.
 The official devaluation ruined anyone who held large amounts of the currency.
 And that was what happened to William Beadle.

 A great many businesses wrestled with whether or not to raise prices during the war.
 Most did increase their prices to some degree at least.
-Beadle, however, did not.
-And he continued to honor Continental Currency at its face value.
+Beadle, an ardent patriot, did not.
+And he continued to honor Continental currency at its face value.
 As a result, he accumulated a great pile of currency.

 The free fall in the value of the continental currency and hyper inflation in the American war years would have left Beadle much worse off – if he had lived long enough to see it through.
 Instead, he took matters into his own hands.